 The Johnny Mac Foundation is a registered 501(c)3 non-profit organization formed by John’s wife, Jennifer after his death in August 2009 of 9/11 related cancer.
 John was an FDNY Firefighter and caring for others was what he did.
 In a list of final wishes, John asked to have a community center built in Blue Point, NY.
 In accord with John’s motto “whatever it takes,” the Foundation now works tirelessly to fulfill that wish.
 In addition, the Foundation supports other 9/11 first responder organizations.
 John’s last wishes were written down and electronically scanned.

-You are invited to the Johnny Mac Foundation 14th Wish Gala on Saturday, March 5, 2022 from 7:00 pm – 11:00 pm at the Smithtown Landing Country Club.
+You are invited to the Johnny Mac Foundation 14th Wish Gala on Saturday, February 11, 2023 from 7:00 pm – 11:00 pm at The Mansion at Oyster Bay.
 Cocktail party, bar, dancing, raffles, and more!

 The Johnny Mac Foundation is proud to have participated in the Bayport-Blue Point St. Patrick’s Day Parade.
 Photo taken by John Walters.

 The Johnny Mac Foundation filled the Mitten Tree at the Bayport-Blue Point Library thanks to generous donations and Jack’s Aunt who knitted all the hats!

 In co-sponsorship with the BBP Library, the foundation sponsored an evening with 1969 NY Met Ed kranepool!